About the book, Deadly Business

 - Pages: 324 pages

-- Categories: Suspense | Thriller | Crime Thriller
+- Genre: Suspense / Thriller / Crime Thriller

 A Texas Multi-Billion Dollar Lure!

 Following a tactical raid at an Oklahoma farm, a phone call sends U.S. Deputy Marshal Piper McKay rushing back to the East Texas cattle ranch where she grew up.
+Her grandmother, Jennie Layton, is near death from a crushed skull.
+When local authorities claim the cause of the injury was an accident, Piper isn’t convinced.

 Who wants Jennie dead and why?
 Is the reason connected to a dubious contract Piper finds in Jennie’s desk?

 Piper realizes her grandmother isn’t the only one in danger when she barely escapes a deadly attack.
 Thrust into the middle of a high-stakes, high-risk shell game, Piper’s become the target.
+The case takes a bizarre turn when Piper unknowingly crosses paths with a Special Ranger.
+If he can’t derail her investigation, it could cost him his life.

 With millions of dollars on the line, nothing will stop a ring of cold-blooded killers, including the murders of a U.S. Marshal and a Special Ranger.

-Watch the Trailer for Deadly Business
+Watch the trailer for Deadly Business

 About the author, Anita Dickason

-Award-winning author Anita Dickason is a twenty-two veteran of the Dallas Police Department.
-She served as a patrol officer, undercover narcotics detective, advanced accident investigator, tactical officer and first female sniper on the Dallas SWAT team.
+Award-winning Author Anita Dickason is a twenty-two veteran of the Dallas Police Department.
+She served as a patrol officer, undercover narcotics detective, advanced accident investigator, tactical officer, and first female sniper on the Dallas SWAT team.

 Anita writes about what she knows, cops and crime.
 Her police background provides an unending source of inspiration for her plots and characters.
 Many incidents and characters portrayed in her books are based on personal experience.
 For her, the characters are the fun part of writing as she never knows where they will take her.
 There is always something out of the ordinary in her stories.